vintasoftware/kill-the-clipboard-js/SMART_HEALTH_CARDS_IMPLEMENTATION.md

 - [ ] Test the library with Inferno Smart Health Card Test Kit: https://github.com/inferno-framework/smart-health-cards-test-kit
 - [ ] Create detailed documentation with practical examples for common use cases
 - [ ] Configure build system for both CommonJS and ES modules with proper TypeScript declarations
+- [x] Derive kid from public key per RFC7638 (JWK Thumbprint) and remove reliance on user-supplied keyId for signing

 ## Reference Implementation Analysis